 By: Sam Zeff & Kaite Stover

-It's been more than a half century since the end of the Vietnam War.
+It's been more than a half century since the start of the Vietnam War.
 Vietnam changed American politics, changed the US military and most importantly changed the lives of hundreds of thousands of Americans.

 In this special Archiver series, we meet four Kansans who fall into that category.
 Four people who fought the war, not with claymore mines and grit, but with bandages, medicine, and pure compassion.

 Dr. H.C.
 Palmer was born in Pittsburg, Kansas.
 He was in his first year of residency at the University of Kansas Medical Center when he was drafted in April 1964.

 “Lyndon Johnson drafted 1,500 doctors at once in that month.
 Interestingly enough, the Gulf of Tonkin resolution was five months later in August of 1964.
 So it appears in retrospect, Johnson was plugging some holes in some of the divisions with battalion surgeons for field hospitals.
 He wanted to be ready to start the war.”